rrg92/powershai/docs/en-US/START-README.md

 ## Explore and Contribute

-There is still much to document and evolve in PowershAI!
+There is still a lot to document and evolve in PowershAI!
 As I make improvements, I leave comments in the code to help those who want to learn how I did it!
 Feel free to explore and contribute with suggestions for improvements.

 ## Other Projects with PowerShell